If you made any changes in Pure these will be visible here soon.

 Biography

 Katrina McLaughlin is a designer who investigates the intersections between traditional textiles and digital craft to seek innovation through her interdisciplinary practice.
 She has showcased and sold her work with Yorkshire Sculpture Park, Manchester Arts & Craft Centre and Carnaby Street.
-In 2015 Katrina won the Little Chip Award at the Big Chip Awards for her interdisciplinary collaboration project, which utilised motion projection mapping to create virtual interactive masks of Katrina's designs.
+In 2015, Katrina won the Little Chip Award at the Big Chip Awards for her interdisciplinary collaboration project, utilising motion projection mapping to create virtual interactive masks of Katrina's designs.
 Katrina's digital print designs feature on the front cover and throughout Alex Russels; The Fundamentals of Printed Textiles Design : (Fundamentals 2nd Edition) Bloomsbury, 2021.

 Research Expertise and Interests